Here’s Why Most Advertisement $ Are Wasted!

-Here’s some excerpts found in actual, recent Ads from a national publication that somebody actually signed the check to publish!
-I’ve categorized them by why each failed the advertiser.
+Here’s some excerpts found in actual, recent Ads from a national publication someone actually signed the check to publish!
+Does each avoid the 4 Ad traps?
+Listed below are reason each failed.

 These are words or phrases that are drearily commonplace and predictable, that lack power to grab interest because of overuse – but are never-the-less stated as though they were original and/or significant.
 No!
 They can’t describe, exhibit, demonstrate, reveal or display anything about the product.
 With no distinction – no differentiation – no separation from the competition, they sell nothing.
 Examples: